IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 ``contains`` takes two time intervals, and checks that the first interval completely includes the second.
 Since the transaction may be validated at any point in the ``txInfoValidRange`` interval, we need to check that the entire interval lies within ``(-∞, apEndTime params]``.

-The reason we need the ``txInfoValidRange`` interval, instead of using the exact time the transaction is validated, is due to `determinism <https://iohk.io/en/blog/posts/2021/09/06/no-surprises-transaction-validation-on-cardano/>`_.
+The reason we need the ``txInfoValidRange`` interval instead of using the exact time the transaction is validated is due to `determinism <https://iohk.io/en/blog/posts/2021/09/06/no-surprises-transaction-validation-on-cardano/>`_.
 Using the exact time would be like calling a ``getCurrentTime`` function and branching based on the current time.
 On the other hand, by using the ``txInfoValidRange`` interval, the same interval is always used by the same transaction.